 Section 9.C.2

-At the company’s option, the amount of insurance for a given policy may be capped at a reasonable high ceilingsuch as a retention limit or $3 million, in both numerator and denominator, in order to mitigate distortions in results caused by unusually large policiesg.
+ALTERNATIVE 1:

+g.
+Company experience mortality rates shall be based on amount of insurance, not number of policies.
+The amounts of insurance used in the numerators of the mortality rates shall be computed consistently with how the amounts in the denominators are calculated.
+A different set of company experience mortality rates is permitted to be used for pre-reinsurance calculations of modeled reserves than for post-reinsurance calculations.

+h.
 Mortality improvement shall not be incorporated beyond the valuation date.
 However, historical mortality improvement from the central point of the underlying company experience data to the valuation date may be incorporated.

+ALTERNATIVE 2:

 g.
+Company experience mortality rates shall be based on amount of insurance, not number of policies.
+The amounts of insurance used in the numerators of the mortality rates shall be computed consistently with how the amounts in the denominators are calculated.
+A ceiling on the amount of insurance for a given policy is not permitted.

+h.
 Mortality improvement shall not be incorporated beyond the valuation date.
 However, historical mortality improvement from the central point of the underlying company experience data to the valuation date may be incorporated.

 Section 9.C.4.a